Get your home holiday-ready 🎄 SEE ALL IDEAS

 Also, note that engineered wood siding products tend to be backed by generous warranties.
 Collins and LP products both offer 30-year transferable warranties on their engineered siding systems.
 LP’s SmartSide also adds a seven-year, 100 percent labor and replacement warranty.

-Engineered Wood Siding Drawbacks
+The Disadvantages of Engineered Wood Siding

-Engineered siding does have its flaws.
-Moisture remains a common enemy, and the engineered wood siding industry has suffered a number of class-action lawsuits due to moisture-related problems stemming from product imperfections and installation errors.
+Engineered siding does have its flaws: Moisture remains a common enemy, and the engineered wood siding industry has suffered a number of class-action lawsuits due to moisture-related problems stemming from product imperfections and installation errors.
 “Our earlier attempt at engineered wood siding, called Inner-Seal, was not made or treated the way SmartSide is and the result was product failure,” explains Skoog, Since the revamping of their siding line, SmartSide products have been installed on more than 1.5 million homes.

 These engineered products are considered environmentally friendly since they help to prevent widespread clearing of trees for building purposes.
 Both fiber cement and engineered wood use wood wisely and have little negative impact on our forests.
 In fact, Collins Products TruWood engineered wood siding is certified by the Forest Stewardship Council, an independent organization that recognizes wood products taken from forests in a managed and socially responsible manner.